hun9pham/freertos-roadmap/Project/Direct to task notifications/README.md

 * Task 2 – The Task Idle Hook<br>
 An idle task hook is a function that is called during each cycle of the idle task.
 This task will turn on the red LED, indicating that when task 1 has not woken up, the idle task will be executed when there are no other tasks with higher priority in the ready state.
 The task idle hook is implemented by the vApplicationIdleHook().<br>
 * Setup for this section:<br>
-Make macro DEBUG_ becomes comment or deletes it.<br>
+Make macro DEBUG_ becomes comment or deletes it at the top file after include libraries.<br>
 Set macro configUSE_IDLE_HOOK in FreeRTOSConfig.h to 1.<br>

 #### Expected Behavior